sayful1/shapla-vue-components/shapla-data-table-pagination/README.md

 # shapla-data-table-pagination
-A simple pagination based on WordPress list table pagination specially for  data table pagination.
+A simple pagination based on WordPress list table pagination specially for data table.

 ## Table of contents